Search | Directories | Reference Tools

 ECON 486 Economics of Information (5) SSc

 Basic models of decision making and strategic interaction in the presence of imperfect and incomplete information.
 Information issues in market exchange and in hierarchical settings.
 Includes adverse selection, moral hazard, signaling, and screening.
-Prerequisite: minimum grade of 2.0 in ECON 300; may not be taken for credit if credit received for ECON 402.
+Course overlaps with: ECON 402.
+Prerequisite: a minimum grade of 2.0 in ECON 300.

 View course details in MyPlan: ECON 486